kevinsimper/kubernetes-workshop/04-run-distributed-database-exercise/readme.md

 Lets try to run redis inside Kubernetes.
 Redis is a simpel Key-Value store.

 First we need to create a redis master.
+Let's start by creating the file `redis-master.yml`.

 ```
 apiVersion: v1